Sauber C16

 The Sauber C16 was the car with which the Sauber team competed in the 1997 Formula One World Championship.
 It was initially driven by Briton Johnny Herbert, who was in his second season with the team, and Italian Nicola Larini.

+The C16 was the first independent private Formula One car to utilize Ferrari-sourced customer engines since the BMS Scuderia Italia-operated Lola T93/30 in the season.